BEST INTERLAKEN WINTER ACTIVITIES + TIPS FOR YOUR WINTER TRIP TO INTERLAKEN

 Check out my Lauterbrunnen guide for more information.

 I’m talking about the epic destinations of Muerren and Wengen.
-Trust me, you won’t want to miss out on these winter wonderlands.
+You won’t want to miss out on these winter wonderlands.
 Think snowy peaks, charming villages, and endless adventure.
-So, pack up your gear and get ready for some serious snow-filled fun.
-We’re off to Muerren and Wengen!

 Explore Muerren / Schilthorn

-Listen up, winter sports enthusiasts!
-Mürren (or Muerren, depending on your preference) is an absolute paradise for all things snow sports.
+Mürren (or Muerren/Murren, depending on your preference) is an absolute paradise for all things snow sports.
 Get ready to spend endless days shredding the slopes, hitting the powder, and exploring the winter wonderland.

 Whether you’re into skiing, snowboarding, or snowshoe hiking, Muerren has got you covered.
-And, with its elevated location of 1650 meters above sea level, it’s like a winter wonderland dream come true.
-Trust me, you won’t want to leave this snowy paradise.
-So, let’s grab our gear and hit the slopes in Muerren!
+And, with its elevated location of 1,650 meters above sea level, it’s like a winter wonderland dream come true.
+Grab your gear and hit the slopes in Muerren!

 And, if you’re looking for an unforgettable Swiss train ride, look no further.
-The journey from Interlaken Ost to Lauterbrunnen, then to Grütschalp and Mürren, is hands down one of the most breathtaking train rides you’ll ever experience in Switzerland.
-And, in the winter months, it’s even more magical.
-Trust me, the snow-covered landscapes and charming villages will take your breath away.
-So, put on your boots, grab your camera, and let’s take a ride to Mürren for some winter wonderland magic!
+The journey from Interlaken Ost to Lauterbrunnen, then to Grütschalp and Mürren, is hands down one of the most breathtaking train rides you’ll ever experience.

 Check out my Muerren post for more information.

-As a seasoned Schilthorn visitor, let me tell you – both summer and winter are stunning, but there’s something extra magical about the winter wonderland version.
-When I visited in the winter, the entire mountain was blanketed in pristine snow, creating a truly breathtaking winter wonderland.
+As a seasoned Schilthorn visitor, let me tell you – both summer and winter are stunning, but there’s something extra magical.
+The entire mountain was blanketed in pristine snow, creating a truly breathtaking winter wonderland.

 It’s like stepping into a real-life snow globe.
-So, whether you visit in the summer or winter, you’re in for a treat.
-But, if you want the ultimate winter wonderland experience, make sure to plan your visit during the snowy months.
+So, make sure to plan your visit during the snowy months.
 Check out my Schilthorn guide for more information.

 ICE Magic Interlaken

 Ice Magic!
-This winter wonderland features an open-air ice rink at Höhenmatte, right in the heart of Interlaken.
+This winter wonderland features an open-air ice rink at Höhenmatte Park, right in the heart of Interlaken.
 And it’s not just about skating – you can also try your hand at Bavarian curling, sip on some mulled wine or punch, and soak up the festive atmosphere.

-Trust me, there’s nothing quite like skating in the fresh air surrounded by snow and twinkling lights.
-So, bundle up, lace up those skates, and let’s hit the ice at Ice Magic!
+There’s nothing quite like skating in the fresh air surrounded by snow and twinkling lights.
+So, lace up those skates, and hit the ice at Ice Magic!

 - If you do not have skates with you, you can just rent some.